 Long Ridge real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Long Ridge neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Real estate vacancies in Long Ridge are 7.0%, which is lower than one will find in 60.4% of American neighborhoods.
 Demand for real estate in Long Ridge is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Stamford, the Long Ridge neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Did you know that the Long Ridge neighborhood has more Eastern European and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Long Ridge neighborhood has more Romanian and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.2% of this neighborhood's residents have Eastern European ancestry and 1.8% have Austrian ancestry.
+In fact, 2.2% of this neighborhood's residents have Romanian ancestry and 3.7% have Greek ancestry.

 Long Ridge is also pretty special linguistically.
 Significantly, 1.1% of its residents five years old and above primarily speak Urdu, which is the national language of Pakistan, at home.
 While this may seem like a small percentage, it is higher than 97.6% of the neighborhoods in America.